IgniteUI/igniteui-xplat-docs/doc/en/components/general-getting-started.md

 <!-- end: React -->

 <!-- WebComponents -->

-This topic provides step-by-step instructions for creating Web Components application with Ignite UI for Web Components.
+# {ProductName} Packages Overview

+{ProductName} is a complete set of Material-based UI widgets, components, Sketch UI kits and supporting directives for WebComponents.
+Designed to enable developers to build the most modern, high-performance HTML5 & JavaScript apps for modern desktop browsers, mobile experiences and progressive web apps (PWA’s) targeting the browsers web components APIs.

+## Charts & Graphs
+{ProductName} Charts & Graphs is a library that lets you visualize any type of data through its 65+ types of series and combinations into stunning and interactive charts and dashboards.
+Built for speed and beauty, designed to work on every modern browser and with complete touch and interactivity, you can quickly build responsive visuals on any device.

+## Gauges
+{ProductName} Gauges provides a radial and a linear gauge components used to illustrate data in an easy and intuitive way.
+The radial gauge has a variety of customization options in order to create a predefined shape and scale.
+The linear gauge provides a simple view of a value compared against a scale and one or more ranges.
+It supports one scale, one set of tick marks and one set of labels.

+{ProductName} Gauges also includes a `Bullet Graph` component that lets you create data visualizations, replacing meters and gauges that are used on dashboards with simpl bar charts.

+## Maps
+{ProductName} Maps brings the ability to visualize geographic data in your application.
+It can render data sets consisting of many geographic locations in shapes of markers, lines, polygons, or even interactive bitmaps.
+It allows you to overlay multiple map layers with geographic data, mark specific geographic locations and display information using custom markers and colors.

+## Grids & Inputs
+{ProductName} Grid is a grid component that allows you to bind and display data with little configuration.
+It also provides features such as filtering, sorting, grouping, pinning and more.

+## IgniteUI Web Components
-[Ignite UI for Web Components](https://www.infragistics.com/products/ignite-ui-web-components) is a complete library of UI components, giving you the ability to build modern web applications using encapsulation and the concept of reusable components in a dependency-free approach.
+{ProductName} is a complete library of UI components, giving you the ability to build modern web applications using encapsulation and the concept of reusable components in a dependency-free approach.
 See the [Storybook Here](https://igniteui.github.io/igniteui-webcomponents)!

 All components are based on the [Indigo.Design Design System](https://www.infragistics.com/products/appbuilder/ui-toolkit) and are backed by ready-to-use UI kits for Sketch, Adobe XD and Figma.

+# Getting Started With {ProductName}

+This topic provides step-by-step instructions for creating Web Components application with Ignite UI for Web Components.

 ## Ignite UI Web Components Example
 The sample below provides an overview on the web components and shows how utilizing them can help you create a well structured app.
 It represents a sample travel blog that includes an app header with the user's avatar, side navigation and main content area.